breandan/breandan/research/statement.md

 2. Sufficiently precise
 3. Transparent / explainable

-Recent algorithms in language modeling and graph representation learning promise to deliver more specific suggestions with fewer data points.
+Recent algorithms in language modeling and graph representation learning promise to deliver more specific suggestions while requiring fewer examples.
 My research focuses on translating theory into practice and maximizing user adoption, retention and satisfaction.
-There is a path to putting these algorithms into production, and my work seeks to understand how to best apply these tools to aid developers writing software in real world scenarios.
+There is a path to putting these algorithms into production, and my work studies how to best apply them to aid developers writing software in real world scenarios.

 Today's programming environments are becoming smarter and more creative.
 They can perform many useful tasks for humans writing software.
 Using static analysis and natural language processing, we can identify relevant documentation for programmers.
 Using tools from machine learning and automated reasoning, we can analyze programs and identify potential conflicts.
 And using automated bug fixing and program repair, we can synthesize code to correct logical errors.
 Together, humans and computers can work together to understand and debug complex information processing systems.

 ## Introduction

-Graphs are general purpose data structures used to represent many types of data structures and process-related phenomena.
+Graphs are general-purpose data structures used to represent many data types and procedural phenomena.
 All the following are examples of graphs, with increasing generality:

 - **Sets**: data, multisets, posets, symbols
 - **Sequences**: Lists, strings, traces, linear function composition